On Basing One-way Permutations on NP-hard Problems under Quantum Reductions: Preliminaries

-We review classical definitions of worst-case to average-case reductions.
-The basic notion is a \emph{distributional} problem.
-We denote $\mathcal{P}'$ an arbitrary decision problem, search problem or promise problem.
+We review two defintions of worst-case to average-case reductions that are central in the classical literature.
+We denote $\mathcal{P}'$ an arbitrary decision, promise or search problem.
 We will only consider the case where $\mathcal{P}'$ corresponds to inverting one-way permutations.
+We recall the basic notion of a \emph{distributional} problem.